-d.
-Build Scenario
+D. Build Scenario

-As in many rural areas, Northeast Texas has experienced a downward trend in employment during the recession, though Texas has fared as well or better than many States due to Energy, Ports, and Mexico.
+As in many rural areas, Northeast Texas experienced a downward trend in employment during the recent recession, though Texas has rebounded well compared to many states in the US, mainly due to Texas' energy and port industries and trade with Mexico.
 The proximity of this transportation corridor with the growing Dallas-Fort Worth Metroplex also provides promising signs of the potential for industrial sector growth in this region; however, these opportunities are threatened by the conditions of the current rail infrastructure.

 The rehabilitation of the NETEX line to Class 2 standards will allow 25 mph train operations along the entire route.
 Assuming that no stops were made, at 10 mph or less, a train crew operating both directions of the rail line (132 miles) require a minimum of 13.5 hours.
-The BLR often has to utilize two train crews for this operation, which could be accomplished by one crew operating at 25 miles per hour track speed.
+The Blacklands often has to utilize two train crews for this operation, which could be accomplished by one crew operating at 25 miles per hour track speed.
 Rehabilitating track speeds to Class 2 standards is necessary to maintain existing operations, increase efficiency, increase capacity, maintain safety and facilitate the diversion of additional freight transportation from our overcrowded highways to rail.
 The rehabilitation will also provide for economic development opportunities along the rail line producing additional jobs and local tax base.
-The Economic Development Corporations and the counties that make up the Northeast Texas Rural Rail Transportation District have a very close working relationship with NETEX, and two of the NETEX board members are EDC Executive Directors.
-NETEX and Blacklands Railroad know that rehabilitation of the line is critical to the continuation of rail service to existing customers and the EDC's report that opportunities to locate new industry along the corridor has been lost due to the physical condition of the railroad infrastructure.
-And for the Public, these rural counties report the railroad is a key component in the counties' ability to provide community services (roads, police/sheriff protection, and healthcare services) from the counties' tax base.
+The EDCs and the counties that make up the Northeast Texas Rural Rail Transportation District have a very close working relationship with NETEX, and two of the NETEX board members are EDC Executive Directors.
+NETEX and Blacklands know that rehabilitation of the line is critical to the continuation of rail service to existing customers and the EDCs report that opportunities to locate new industry along the corridor has been lost due to the physical condition of the railroad infrastructure.
+As for the Public, these rural counties report the railroad is a key component in the counties' ability to provide community services (roads, police/sheriff protection, and healthcare services) from the counties' tax base.